zmoore-usgs/coastal-hazards/util/layer-sweep/README.md

 # Layer Sweeping

 CCH does not always clean up after itself.
 Sometimes CCH Items that are deleted in the Portal UI are not removed from GeoServer.
-This directory contains two scripts to help clean up.
+This directory contains two scripts for Python 3 to help clean up.

  1. find_dangling_layers.py
  1. delete_layers.py